bhoptee/trueman-chiro/src/pages/therapies.md

         content: Dynamic Neuromuscular Stabilition is based on a field of study called developmental kinesiology, which studies how we as humans develop the ability to move, crawl, stand, walk and run; from a baby to an adult.
-          Through this area of study it has been possible to identify the foundations for creating stability, movement and power in the human body.
+          Through this area of study it has been possible to determine the foundations for creating stability, movement and power in the human body.
 This knowledge can be applied to assist the individual in pain recover more quickly, identify and correct patterns of movement which